-You don’t have to walk far from the city centre to get one of the best panoramic views of Edinburgh city.
-Calton Hill is set right above the heart of the city and is home to the National Monument and Nelson’s Monument.
-It is one of the city’s UNESCO world heritage sites.
+Calton Hill is another great spot for panoramic views of the city.
+Set right above the heart of the city, Calton Hill is home to the National Monument and Nelson’s Monument.
+It is also one of the city’s UNESCO world heritage sites.

-When you come out of the museum, walk to the end of Chambers Street and turn left on to South Bridge.
+When you come out of the National Museum of Scotland, walk to the end of Chambers Street and turn left on to South Bridge.
 If you walk along this street you’ll get to North Bridge which takes you over the top of Waverley Train Station.
 Turn right at the end of the bridge and walk up Waterloo Place until you reach the steps up to Calton Hill.

-One end of the hill offers spectacular views of the city, whilst the other side looks out to Holyrood Park and Arthur’s Seat.
-You can also see the Palace of Holyroodhouse, the Queen’s official residence, where Mary Queen of Scots once lived.
+One side of the hill offers spectacular views of the city, whilst the other side looks out to Holyrood Park and Arthur’s Seat.

 Cockburn Street and Advocates Close

 Wander back down Princes Street and turn left on to Waverley Bridge.
 This will lead you straight on to the picturesque Cockburn Street.
 There are some lovely bars, restaurants and coffee shops down this street, including The Milkman, a charming and cosy coffee and expresso bar.

 Opposite the Milkman, on the right hand side of the street, there are a set of steps which lead up a narrow alleyway.
 This is Advocates Close, one of Edinburgh’s oldest closes or ‘wynds’.
 This steep and narrow alleyway connects Cockburn Street to the Royal Mile.